MLB: Who has clinched, who has been eliminated, and who to keep an eye on

 While very few teams have so far clinched a spot, there are still quite a few in the hunt.
 While the AL races are generally down to two or three teams, the NL is where the most hotly contested spots lie.
-The Padres, Phillies, and Brewers are jostling each other for the final two Wild Card spots, while the Rays, Blue Jays, and Mariners are pretty much locked in and just fighting over the seeding, while Mariners and Reds still have small mathematical chances for a berth.
+Phillies, Blue Jays, and Rangers are jostling each other for the final two Wild Card spots, while the D-backs, Astros, Cubs, and Marlins are pretty much locked in and just fighting over the seeding, while Mariners and Reds still have small mathematical chances for a berth.

 Who has been eliminated?

-There are, of course, several teams who have no chance at all of getting to the playoffs.
-At present, nine teams have nothing to look forward to after the final regular season game.
-These are the Texas Rangers, the Kansas City Royals, the Detroit Tigers, the Oakland A’s, the Chicago Cubs, the Miami Marlins, the Cincinnati Reds, the Pittsburgh Pirates, the Los Angeles Angels, and the Washington Nationals.
+Of course, several teams have no chance at all of getting to the playoffs.
+Seven teams have nothing to look forward to after the final regular season game.
+These are the Oakland Athletics, Kansas City Royals, Chicago White Sox, Boston Red Sox, Los Angeles Angels, Detroit Tigers, and Cleveland Guardians.

-For each of these the season has brought their own individual hardships, and while some of them have had no illusions about the post season for some time, others have seen their dreams slip through their fingers at the last minute.
+For each of these, the season has brought its own individual hardships, and while some of them have had no illusions about the postseason for some time, others have seen their dreams slip through their fingers at the last minute.

-Perhaps the most acute of these cases is that of the Angels, who have missed out on the post season now for the eighth consecutive season, leaving Mike Trout and Shohei Ohtani as the only two active MVPs to have never won a playoff game.
-While trade rumors may have been loud this season regarding these two players, particularly Ohtani, these rumors are sure to rise to clamoring screams come the off season.
+Perhaps the most acute of these cases is that of the Angels, who have missed out on the postseason now for the ninth consecutive season, leaving Mike Trout and Shohei Ohtani as the only two active MVPs to have never won a playoff game.
+While trade rumors may have been loud this season regarding these two players, particularly Ohtani, these rumors are sure to rise to clamoring screams come the offseason.